Elico-Corp/odoo-docker/README.md

 in order to control which host user owns the files in a volume.

 However, a user with limited system privileges (e.g. no `sudo`) will have a bigger issue.
-The typical use case is a developer with limited system privileges that maps a volume inside his home folder.
+The typical use case is a user with limited system privileges that maps a volume inside his home folder.
 He would expect to own all the files under his home folder, which won't be the case.

-For instance, following the previous example, if the host user `seb` with UID `1001` starts the image from his home folder:
+Following the previous example, if the host user `seb` with UID `1001` starts the image from his home folder:

 * the files in `./volumes/odoo/filestore` will belong to the host user `elico`
 * the files in `./volumes/postgres` will belong to the anonymous host user with